gscrow/dressipi-com/_downloads/reduced-return-rates-in-2020.markdown

 ---
-title: Stop Your Rising Return Rates
+title: 'Workshop: Stop Your Rising Return Rates'
 position: 35
 subtitle: This webinar discusses the impact of external factors on return rates within the apparel market and the strategies to put in place to stop them rising.